 Just because dudes don't typically subject their strands to extreme heat and styling tools, doesn't mean they're immune to dry hair.
-Excessive shampooing in hot water, alcohol-based styling products, and frequent sun exposure, for instance, are just a few factors that can lead to parched locks in men.
+Excessive shampooing in hot water, alcohol-based styling products, and frequent sun exposure, for instance, are just a few factors that might lead to parched locks in men.
 Often times, though, the fix can be as simple as switching up your shampoo routine or cooling it on a certain product or hot tool.
 So guys, if your hair has been feeling dry, don't fret because it's 100% fixable.
 Follow the tips below for rehydrated hair in no time.

 1. Shampoo less in cooler water.

 For most guys, shampooing daily shouldn't be an issue, but if your hair is dry or brittle—or both—you may want to try switching to an every other day schedule.
-Additionally, when you do shampoo, stick to lukewarm water only, as hot water can be too harsh and damaging for the hair.
+Additionally, when you do shampoo, stick to lukewarm water only, as hot water may be too harsh and damaging for the hair.
 This also helps prevent scrubbing away too much of your hair's natural oils, which are what makes your strands look shiny and moisturized.
 If you feel like your hair needs a daily wash, try rinsing with just water or an apple cider vinegar solution instead.

 2. Try a new shampoo or conditioner.

-It's been said that using the same shampoo and conditioner for too long a time can sometimes make the hair immune to its benefits.
-While this hasn't been proven, swapping in a new kind every three or four months is a good game plan if you want to avoid the aforementioned issue.
-You'll also want to look for a shampoo and conditioners labeled as "moisturizing," "hydrating," and "nourishing," as these will cater to your dry hair needs.
+It's been claimed that using the same shampoo and conditioner for too long a time can make the hair immune to its benefits.
+While this hasn't been proven, swapping in a new kind every three or four months is a good game plan if you want to try to avoid the aforementioned issue.
+You'll also want to look for a shampoo and conditioner labeled as "moisturizing," "hydrating," and "nourishing," as these will cater to your dry hair needs.

 Don't forget to deep condition, as these treatments can help save your thirsty strands—even if you just do it once a week.
 Simply leave the formula on while you wash your body and rinse for instantly softer, shinier hair.